 For everyone concerned, speed is the essence.
 The developer or assisted move scheme provider wants to help you to sell your house quickly, in order for them to sell you one of their newly built homes quickly.
 The quicker you sell your house, the quicker they sell-off another property on their development.

 Assisted move schemes are a win-win, but they’re not for every one, as show in the review of the thread on Money Saving Expert below.
-You have to be prepared to be realistic with your home valuation to achieve a fast sale.
+You have to be prepared to be realistic with your home valuation in order to achieve a fast sale.

 If you ask any estate agent to value a house to sell within 4-6 weeks, it’s going to be lower than a full value without these limitations.
 But if you go into a assisted move scheme with this in mind, then there’s no reason why it can’t work for you.